Experienced a pay cut? Here’s what to do next:

 With a debit card, you might assume you’ll get turned down for a purchase if you don’t have the cash, she says.
 “But often they will pull money from your savings account instead—for a fee.
 So, you may not even realize you’re in overdraft mode at the time of the transaction.”

 In some cases, you may incur an overdraft fee larger than the purchase you make.
-For example, even spending $3 more than you have in your checking account could mean you’re charged a $35 overdraft fee (in some cases, more), according to The Pew Charitable Trusts.
+For example, even spending $3 more than you have in your checking account could mean you’re charged a $35 overdraft fee, the most common overdraft fee amount, according to Bankrate.

 If you aren’t aware you’ve overspent, you could even endure multiple overdraft fees for subsequent purchases at $35 a pop.
 And that’s true no matter how inexpensive your purchases are.